-From time to time it may become necessary to add members of the faculty whose ranks and positions have not been previously defined.
+From time-to-time it may become necessary to add members of the faculty whose ranks and positions have not been previously defined.
 At the time of appointment, these definitions need to be clarified.
-Typical of ranks and positions not elsewhere defined are the following: Lecturer, Adjunct, Special Appointment, Emeritus, Visiting, Administrators with Faculty Rank, and Fixed-Term Faculty.
+Typical ranks and positions not elsewhere defined are the following: Adjunct Instructor, Special Appointment, Emeritus, Visiting, and Administrators with Faculty Rank.

-1. Lecturer.
-Lecturers may be either full-time of part-time faculty members.
-Typically, they will not be appointed to a tenure-track position.
-Normally they will not possess the academic or professional qualifications necessary to be appointed to the rank of Instructor.

-- 2. Adjunct.
-Adjunct faculty may be appointed at any rank for which they are qualified, on either a full-time or part-time basis.
-Normally the appointment is of a temporary or part-time nature, and is made to ensure that classes that could not be offered by otherwise qualified full-time tenure-track faculty may be offered.
-These appointments are made at the discretion of the various academic Deans, with the guidance and approval of the Provost. - 3.
-Special Appointment Faculty.
+1. Adjunct Instructor.
+Adjunct Instructors are part-time faculty who have the academic credentials or extensive experience in the subjects that they are hired to teach, as per SACSCOC requirements.
+The appointment is made to ensure that classes that could not be offered by otherwise qualified full-time tenure-track faculty may be offered.
+These appointments are made at the discretion of the various academic Deans, with the guidance and approval of the Provost.

+2. Special Appointment Faculty.
 From time to time the University may appoint a faculty member as a Poet-, Writer-, or Artist-in-Residence.
 Special Funding faculty, or as some other title not elsewhere defined.
-Normally these appointments are of a temporary nature (usually one year or less), and they are not normally positions that can be tenured. - 4.
-Emeritus.
+Normally these appointments are of a temporary nature (usually one year or less), and they are not normally positions that can be tenured.

+3. Emeritus.
 The Emeritus title is conferred upon individuals who have made significant contributions to the University through long and distinguished service in administration, teaching, research, and/or service while holding positions identified by these titles.
 As a general rule, over ten years of employment would be considered long service.
+Nominations must begin at the department or college level and be supported by both disciplinary faculty and by their department chair, Dean, Provost, and President.
 Emeritus titles are granted by action of the Board of Regents upon nomination by the President and recommendation of the Chancellor.
-(For more detail see TAMUS Policy 31.08 Section 1 and TAMIU Rule 31.08.01.L1). - 5.
-Visiting.
+(For more detail see TAMUS Policy 31.08 Section 1 and TAMIU Rule 31.08.01.L1).

+4. Visiting.
 Visiting faculty may be appointed at any rank.
 They are not eligible for the rights and privileges granted to tenure-track and tenured faculty until they are given a tenure-track appointment.
-Normally these renewable appointments (at the University's option) are of one-year duration. - 6.
-Administrators with Faculty Rank.
+Normally these renewable appointments (at the University's option) are of one-year duration.

+5. Administrators with Faculty Rank.
 Anyone who holds faculty status is expected to participate in the teaching process a minimum of once per year.
 Failure to participate in the teaching process for a period of more than two years is justification for the Faculty Senate to request that the Provost seek revocation of the faculty status, rights, and privileges of the non-participating party.
-If faculty status is revoked, the administrator would be entitled to appeal as specified in the sections of the Faculty Handbook describing appeals in the promotion and tenure process. - 7.
-Fixed-Term Faculty.
-Fixed-term faculty are coequal and have similar roles and responsibilities to tenure-track faculty, but they are hired for fixed, renewable terms and are not eligible for tenure.
-The essential difference is that fixed-term faculty are expected to specialize in one or more faculty responsibilities (teaching, research, service) and are not required to perform in all areas like tenure-track faculty.
-Fixed-term faculty are defined in
+If faculty status is revoked, the administrator would be entitled to appeal as specified in the sections of the Faculty Handbook describing appeals in the promotion and tenure process.

-TAMUS Policy 12.07.
-The policy leaves many details up to the university, including the titles and ranks of fixed-term faculty, their specific responsibilities and how they are evaluated, and their rights and prerogatives compared to tenure-track and tenured faculty.
-Documents which provide these details for fixed-term faculty in various colleges and departments at TAMIU are appended to this handbook.
-These documents should include details on how faculty may move between fixed-term and tenure track (if and to the extent that that is permitted).
-Tenured faculty can only be moved to fixed-term at their own request.
-Provision must be made for how fixed-term faculty are promoted in rank, and there should be some standard increase in salary (not necessarily the same as for tenure track faculty) for promotions in rank.
-In general terms, full-time fixed-term faculty have the same voting rights and rights of participation (on committees, etc.) as tenure-track faculty, except that they cannot vote on any matter concerning tenure or serve on any committee that requires tenure.
-Fixed-term faculty may serve on the Faculty Senate, unless they have over 50% administrative appointment.